 - Deodorant/makeup/toiletries/dry shampoo

 - TIP: Carry as few valuables as you can when you leave your hotel.
-I was with a coach from Canada last year that lose her purse and it had her passport in it.
+I was with a coach from Canada at a past Summit that lost her purse– and it had her passport in it.
 You don’t want stuff like that to happen to you.

 - Make sure you have people lined up to help run your business while you’re away.
 Schedule your social media posts, have teammates lined up to help with challenge groups.